loyjoy/academy/basic/menu/analytics/analytics.md

 Gives the screen time spent by all customers together in the experience.

 #### Sessions*
 Displays the number of sessions.
-A session is added if the customer spends 30min of time in the chat after opening and receiving the first message.
+A session is counted every 30min if no interaction is made by the customer during this time.
+Only one message from the chat is required to start a session.
+This applies across all processes.
+This means that a session is not finished when the customer jumps to another chatbot.

 #### Sessions with conversation
-Conversations are counted here.
-It counts as a conversation when the customer has typed something in the chat or clicked on a button.
+Here you can see how many sessions there have already been with conversation.
+A conversation is counted when the customer interacts.
+This can be, for example, clicking a button or typing a message into the chat.
+This applies across all processes.
+This means that a session is not finished when the customer jumps to another chatbot.

 #### Bounces
 Bounces are counted here.
 It counts as a bounce when the customer has not typed anything into the chat or has not clicked on any button.